state-alchemists/zrb/docs/getting-started.md

 # Creating a long-running task

-Commonly, you can determine whether a task is successful/failed after it is completed.
+Commonly, you can determine whether a task is successful/failed after the task is finished.
 However, some tasks might run forever, and you can only see whether the task is completed or failed by checking other behaviors.
 For example, a web server is successfully running if you can get the expected HTTP response from the server.

 Zrb has some checking mechanisms to handle this use case.